On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Abstract

 \section{Abstract}

-We prove an existence theorem similar to that of \cite{CM3}\cite{Z} for min-max minimal surfaces of genus $g\geq 2$ by variational methods.
-We show that the min-max critical value for the area functional can be achieved by the bubbling limit of branched minimal surfaces with nodes of genus $g$ together with possibly finitely many branched minimal spheres.
-We also prove a strong convergence theorem similar to the classical mountain pass lemma.
-It is a further extension of the existence result in \cite{CM3}\cite{Z}.
+\textbf{Abstract:} In this paper, we build up a min-max theory for minimal surfaces using sweepouts of surfaces of genus $g\geq 2$.
+We develop a direct variational methods similar to the proof of the famous Plateau problem by Douglas \cite{Do} and Rado \cite{Ra}.
+As a result, we show that the min-max value for the area functional can be achieved by a bubble tree limit (see \cite{Pa}) consisting of branched genus-$g$ minimal surfaces with nodes, and possibly finitely many branched minimal spheres.
+We also prove a Colding-Minicozzi type strong convergence theorem similar to the classical mountain pass lemma \cite{St}.
+Our results extend the min-max theory by Colding-Minicozzi and the author to all genera.